Sie sind hier: Dr. O'Niel Som Verlag Homepage : Automatische Sprachübersetzung

 Women goed to a house.

-Oops: "goed" is wrong, the past tense of "go" should be "went", so we must include this form in the IRREGULARITY section.
+Oops: "goed" is wrong, the past tense of "go" should be "went", so we must include this form in the IRREGULARITY

 goed -> went